aaronights/aarond.me/src/pages/blog/shit.md

 ---
 title: "Don't shit in my bed and tell me everything's ok."
 author: Aaron Davies
-date: 2020-08-29
+date: 2021-08-29
 ---

-"Are you doing ok?"
+#### "Are you doing ok?"

-"No."
+#### "No."

-"Oh, okay."
+#### "Oh, okay."

 That's probably what any realistic conversation with me will be like right now.

 Last level 4 lockdown I had at least 50 hours of work coming in each week, I had my first relationship trucking along still in the happy phase and I went for a run most days.
 Yeah, the lockdown was frustrating, but it seemed much more… novel.
 I rode those 4 weeks almost on an adrenaline high!
 It was neat to be out there in a strange world.

 This lockdown sucks.
-I barely have any work coming in, I feel defeated not just in my most recent relationship but… all areas of that, and I just can't summon the drive to do much.
+I barely have any work coming in, I feel defeated not just in my most recent relationship but… all areas related to that, and I just can't summon the drive to do much.
 I should run more and eat much better, I have gotten a bit fat.
 It's difficult to care.

 I'm realizing just how hard it is for me to integrate with other people.